 Q9.
 Five key locations, termed Coastal Cell Areas between Merrion Gates (Co.
 Dublin) and Wicklow Harbour (Co Wicklow) have been identified and assessed as particularly exposed to coastal erosion and climate change effects.
 Which CCA is of most interest to you?

 63% of respondents ranked CCA1 Merrion to Dún Laoghaire first as of most interest to them.
-CCA 2/3 Dalkey Tunnel to Shanganagh-Bray Wastewater Treatment Plan was ranked as the second of most interest to respondents.
+CCA2/3 Dalkey Tunnel to Shanganagh-Bray Wastewater Treatment Plant was ranked as being of second most interest to respondents.